What’s the Best Island to Visit in Hawai‘i for the First Time?

 “Oahu offers the perfect blend of city excitement and North Shore tranquility,” Fora Advisor Caroline Weilert said.
 “Spend a few days in Waikiki, enjoying top-notch restaurants, bustling farmers' markets, luxury shopping and the longest sandy beach in the islands.”

 Then head to the North Shore for a nature moment.
 The beaches around Honolulu and Waikiki are lively, with plenty to do.
-Oahu’s North Shore beaches are more untouched and rugged, with because of the rougher surf.
+Oahu’s North Shore beaches are more untouched and rugged because of the rougher surf.

-Fora Advisor Chirag Panchal recommends families visit Oahu’s Ko Olina area for families.
+Fora Advisor Chirag Panchal recommends families visit Oahu’s Ko Olina area.

 Oahu is arguably the best island for shopping